-OPAC of FHCS Library serves as an interface that provides an avenue to search across the bibliographic records of the library collection.
+OPAC of FHCS Library serves as an interface that provides an avenue to search across the library collection's bibliographic records.
 Online Catalogue will help library users to find resources in the collection by displaying author, title, keywords, and location on the shelf.
 Users can check if the material they are looking for is available on the shelf or whether they can reserve the items.
 Users can be given a user name and password on request.
 However, no login is necessary for searching and borrowing.